pfga/eel-fall2014-project-pfga/README.md

 Upload the input files on S3

-According to where the input files are uploaded and where the output should be produced make appropriate changes in the following files:
+According to where the input files are uploaded and where the output should be produced, make appropriate changes in the following files:

 	src/main/resources/parse-config-100k.properties
 	src/main/resources/parse-config-10k.properties